A note on the Gromov width of toric manifolds: Upper bounds for the Gromov width of K ahler manifolds

 The following theorem is well-known; it is thoroughly proved e.g. in~\cite{HLS} by using ideas of Gromov's.
 Cf.~\cite[Theorem 1.27]{Lu06b}.

 \begin{theorem}[Gromov] Let $(X,\omega)$ be a symplectic manifold and $A \in H_2(X, \mathbb Z)$ be a non-trivial second homology class.
 Suppose $GW^{(X,\omega)}_{A, k}(PD[pt], \alpha_2, \ldots, \alpha_k;\beta)\neq 0$ for some $k$, $\alpha_i\in H^*(X, \mathbb Q)$ and $\beta\in H_*(\overline{\mathcal{M}}_k,\mathbb Q)$.
-Then the inequality $w_G(X,\omega)\leq \omega (A)$ holds. \end{theorem}
+Then the inequality $w_G(X,\omega)\leq \int_A\omega$ holds. \end{theorem}

-To prove this theorem, the authors use the property that the virtual fundamental class lies in the rational homology group $H_d(\overline{\mathcal M}^X_{k}(A,J), \mathbb Q)$; see~\cite[Remark 4.3]{HLS}.
-In this paper, we consider the Gromov-Witten invariants as in~\cite{Cas16}, for which this property holds and we refer to loc. cit. for definitions and properties.
+To prove this theorem, the authors use the property that the virtual fundamental class lies in the rational homology group $\check{H}_{2d}(\overline{\mathcal M}^X_{k}(A,J), \mathbb Q)$; see~\cite[Remark 4.3]{HLS}.
+This property is satisfied e.g. for the virtual fundamental class constructed in~\cite{Castellano}.